gertum/IBM_EventSync/README.md

 Hugging Face).
 The system classifies each feedback as positive, neutral, or negative and provides a summary per event.

+## Features

+As suggested in the excercise description, there are 4 api endpoints:

+• POST /events – create new event
+• GET /events – list all events
+• POST /events/{eventId}/feedback – submit feedback for an event
+• GET /events/{eventId}/summary – return sentiment breakdown for the event

 ## Setup

 In order to use an AI agent for the project one must create an account on [https://huggingface.co](https://) and generate an access token there.